Divyanshukl/Digit-Recognizer/README.md

 # Digit-Recognizer
-This is one of my projects that has the capability to recognize digits between 0 to 9.
-It can recognize the digits from images, videos as well as real world.
+Designed a neural network using KERAS that could recognize digits from the MNIST digit data set.
+It had an accuracy of about 99% on the testing dataset.
+Beside the data set neural network could also recognize digits from real world images with a high accuracy.